 36 The Checklist is available at www.hud.gov/rad.
 As of the publication of this Notice, references to the Checklist refer to the existing FHEO Accessibility and Relocation Plan Checklist under OMB Approval 2577-0276.
-The PHA shall use the existing Checklist to provide information related to demonstrating compliance with fair housing, other civil rights, and relocation requirements (including accessibility requirements) and, as necessary, may require additional materials for HUD to complete its review, which the PHA may provide in such form as the PHA determines appropriate.
-Also at www.hud.gov/rad, HUD has provided a listing of information that, depending on the circumstances, HUD may require to complete different components of its front-end review.
-The Checklist is part of the Checklist must be submitted to HUD for HUD to begin its civil rights review - partial submissions of any applicable part of the Checklist will not be accepted.37
+The PHA shall use the existing Checklist to provide information related to demonstrating compliance with fair housing, other civil rights, and relocation requirements (including accessibility requirements) and, as necessary, may require additional materials for HUD to complete its review, which the PHA may provide in such form as the PHA part of the Checklist must be submitted to HUD for HUD to begin its civil rights review - partial submissions of any applicable part of the Checklist will not be accepted.37